cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-2.md

 # Pipeline Template Catalog Overview

-* Imported a Pipeline Template Catalog from a GitHub repository
+* Reviewed a Pipeline Template Catalog from a GitHub repository
 * Used a CloudBees Folders Plus feature to restrict what type of jobs can be created in a folder
+* Created a job from a Pipeline Template Catalog template